dnorton/octopress/source/_posts/2013-12-18-my-system-to-remember-things.markdown

 ### Google Drive

 [Google Drive][4] makes another appearance on my list of useful memory tools.
-This is my Microsoft Office replacement, and I use it for detailed noting taking, presentations, spreadsheets, etc. When I'm learning a new language or taking a [Coursera](http://dnorton.org/blog/2013/10/28/courserapathy/) course, I will have a Document open to take notes.
+This is my Microsoft Office replacement, and I use it for detailed note taking, presentations, spreadsheets, etc. When I'm learning a new language or taking a [Coursera](http://dnorton.org/blog/2013/10/28/courserapathy/) course, I will have a Document open to take notes.
 I then go back, edit, and refine the document so that it's easier to find useful information.

 ### Dropbox